linuxgurugamer/BetterLoadSaveGame/README.md

 ## Change log

+2.3
+ - Fixed a bug where loading games that were saved at the space center would just load the "persistent" save instead.

 2.2
  - Fixed duplicate named saves appearing in the list
  - Fixed missing screenshots when multiple saves made at the same time